Ginger421/MP/README.md

 * [Questions](#questions)

 ## Installation
+If you wish to access the application locally
+    1. clone the repo on GitHub
+    2. run npm i to install dependencies
+    3. create a .env file and add your protected information
-If you wish to access the application locally, clone the repo on GitHub, run npm i to install dependencies then open the application using npm start and open the browser with the preferred local host.
+    4. open the application using npm start
+    5. open the browser with the preferred local host.
 While testing users must the front end and backend simultanously
 ## Usage
 After installing the app users can select from a list and edit the list.
 Or, users can visit the site at ______